 Deriving meaning from these quotes on living a good life

-It’s not enough to read these quotes once and be done with them.
+But it’s not enough to read these inspirational quotes once and be done with them.
 To make the most of these quotes, contemplate on them, go to their source, and derive your own meaning from them.

 It’s one thing to read the quotes, it’s another to implement these quotes as we go about designing our lives.